STEllAR-GROUP/hpx/docs/sphinx/manual/migration_guide.rst

 - If the current locality is the root (its ID is equal to 0):

-  - The `hpx::broadcast_to` function is used to perform the broadcast operation using the communicator `broadcast_direct_client`.
+  - The `broadcast_to` function is used to perform the broadcast operation using the communicator `broadcast_direct_client`.
 This sends the data to other localities and returns a future representing the result.